 Qualifying students may take the ACT with accommodations.
-In order for a student to receive a collegereportable ACT score, accommodations must be submitted to ACT according to the deadline in the Schedule of Events for spring or fall testing which is posted to the ACT state testing landing page.
+ACT is tested online.
+There must be a documented need for paper (i.e. incarceration, medical condition, etc.).
+Paper ACT option must be approved through your district and then request submitted to the department for final approval.
+In order for a student to receive a college-reportable ACT score, accommodations must be submitted to ACT according to the deadline in the Schedule of Events for spring or fall testing which is posted to the ACT state testing. landing page.
 Accommodations requests must be supported by documentation.
+There should be a documented need if the student is requesting paper (i.e. incarceration, epilepsy with light sensitivity, etc).